forgotten-pillar/fp-notes/content/doctrine/end-time/little-book.md

 > 8. And the voice which I heard from heaven spake unto me again, and said, Go and take **the little book which is open** in the hand of the angel which standeth upon the sea and upon the earth.
 > 9. And I went unto the angel, and said unto him, **Give me the little book**.
 And he said unto me, **Take it, and eat it up**; and it shall **make thy belly bitter**, but it shall be in thy **mouth sweet as honey**.

 The little book which is now open refers to the book of Daniel.
-While [Daniel 8:14](https://www.biblegateway.com/passage/?search=Daniel+8.14&version=KJV) points to the fulfillment of the 2300 days prophecy, terminated in 1844, which resulted in [[The Great Disappointment|the Great Disappointment]] experience depicted by bitterness in the belly.
+While [Daniel 8:14](https://www.biblegateway.com/passage/?search=Daniel+8.14&version=KJV) points to the fulfillment of the 2300 days prophecy, terminated in 1844, which resulted in [[1884-as-test|the Great Disappointment]] experience depicted by bitterness in the belly.

 > [!todo]